 Standard auto insurance policies are broken up into different coverages.
+Some coverages are "compulsory", meaning they are required by statute.
 There are four compulsory coverages, each with a minimum coverage requirement.

 Below are the minimum compulsory coverage requirements for private passenger motor vehicle in the Commonwealth.